josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🦁_circle_of_security_life.md

 ---

 ## 🏮 Footer
-*Circle of Security Life* is a satirical–analytic Polaris node describing the recycling of surveillance-adjacent reflexes across the UK’s care, policing, security, and safeguarding sectors.
+*🦁 Circle of (Security) Life* is a satirical–analytic Polaris node describing the recycling of surveillance-adjacent reflexes across the UK’s care, policing, security, and safeguarding sectors.
 It names no individuals.
 It identifies structural behaviours.

-_Last updated: 2025-11-14_
+_Last updated: 2025-12-13_